iMattPro/similartopics/README.md

 1. [Download the latest validated release](https://www.phpbb.com/customise/db/extension/precise_similar_topics/).
 2. Unzip the downloaded release and copy it to the `ext` directory of your phpBB board.
 3. Navigate in the ACP to `Customise -> Manage extensions`.
-4. Look for `Precise Similar Topics` under the Disabled Extensions list, and click its `Enable` link.
+4. Look for `Precise Similar Topics` under the Disabled Extensions list and click its `Enable` link.

 ## Uninstallation
 1. Navigate in the ACP to `Customise -> Manage extensions`.